omnia-network/ic-websocket-gateway/README.md

 ## Message Flow

-For more information on the IC WebSocket protocol and the messages exchanged between client, WS Gateway and canister, checkout the [message flow](./docs/message-flow.md) doc.
+For more information on the messages exchanged between client, WS Gateway and canister, checkout the [IC WebSocket Protocol](./docs/ic-ws-protocol.md).

 # License